 ANT+ vs. Wired or Proprietary Wireless

 The first thing to consider is whether you want to invest in an ANT+ device.
-If you plan to track your data with Strava, Training Peaks, or you are working with a coach, you will want to choose a device that is ANT+, and or Bluetooth sensor enabled.
+If you plan to use your device for training and track your data with Strava, Training Peaks, or you are working with a coach, you will want to choose a device that is ANT+, and or Bluetooth sensor enabled.
 All of the ANT+ enabled cycling computers we tested are capable of saving and transferring ride data either with a cable, WiFi or via Bluetooth.
 In contrast, most non-ANT+ enabled computers such as the Cateye Strada Slim cannot save or transfer individual ride data.

 Additional ANT+ sensors can be purchased over time as your needs evolve, but having the option to add more sensors helps to future-proof your purchase.
-If you become interested in competitive cycling, for example, then you may want to use a power meter in the future.
-Having an ANT+ enabled cycling computer allows you to add sensors as you go, and intermix brands to get the best product for your needs.
+If you become interested in competitive cycling, for example, then you may want to use a power meter to enhance your training.
+Having an ANT+ enabled cycling computer allows you to add sensors as you go, and intermix brands to find the best product for your needs.
 If you do not envision needing heart rate, power, or cadence sensors, then a primary computer such as the Cateye Strada Slim is a good option.
 Just keep in mind that you will not be able to add on more sensors in the future.

 GPS vs. No GPS

-If you have interest in using Strava then you need a GPS enabled cycling computer such as the Garmin Edge 820, Garmin Edge 520, Wahoo Fitness ELEMNT BOLT, Lezyne Super GPS, Lezyne Micro C GPS, or the Magellan Cyclo.
-A cycling computer with a GPS sensor allows you to upload your ride data to Strava, and compete for segment times and KOMs.
+If you have any interest in using Strava then you need a GPS enabled cycling computer such as the Garmin Edge 1030, Edge 820, Edge 520, Wahoo Fitness ELEMNT BOLT, Lezyne Super GPS, Lezyne Micro C GPS, or the Magellan Cyclo.
+Cycling computers with GPS sensors allow you to upload your ride data to Strava, and compete for segment times and KOMs.
 It also makes it possible for you or others on Strava to view a map and statistics of your ride.
-Beyond the social aspect of Strava, chasing KOMs or personal records can be a great way to stay motivated.
+Beyond the social aspect of Strava, chasing KOMs or personal records can be a great way to stay motivated or enhance your training.

 Maps vs. No Maps

-If you frequently travel with your bike or like to explore, then a cycling computer with routable maps such as the Garmin Edge 820, should be on your short list, as should the Wahoo Fitness ELEMNT BOLT.
-The Garmin Edge 520 also can download detailed maps for small areas, but it does not offer turn-by-turn directions.
-Other GPS cycling computers like the Lezyne Super GPS and Micro C GPS provide navigation, but no maps.
-Yes, it will cost you more money, but being able to see where you are and get directions can be priceless.
+If you frequently travel with your bike or like to explore, then cycling computers with routable maps such as the Garmin Edge 1030or Edge 820 should be on your short list, as should the Wahoo Fitness ELEMNT BOLT.
+The Garmin Edge 520 can also download detailed maps for small areas, but it does not offer turn-by-turn directions.
+Other GPS cycling computers like the Lezyne Super GPS and Micro C GPS provide navigation, but without maps.
+Yes, they cost more money, but being able to see where you are and get directions can be priceless.

-You can also create routes before your ride and upload them to the Garmin Edge 820, Garmin Edge 520, and Wahoo Fitness ELEMNT BOLT.
+You can also create routes before your ride and upload them to the Garmin Edge 1030, Edge 820, Edge 520, and Wahoo Fitness ELEMNT BOLT.
 Lezyne is working on a route builder program that should be available soon.
-If you do not need routable maps, but still want to download your data to Strava or other third-party services, then the Garmin Edge 520, Lezyne Micro C GPS and the Lezyne Super GPS are good choices.
+If you don't need routable maps, but still want to download your data to Strava or other third-party services, then the Garmin Edge 520, Lezyne Micro C GPS and the Lezyne Super GPS are good choices.

-The Garmin Edge 820, Garmin Edge 520, and Lezyne Super GPS are Bluetooth enabled so they can communicate with a smartphone or iPhone using the Garmin Connect application or Lezyne Ally application.
-If giving your friends and family the ability to track you while riding is appealing to you, then you should consider one of these two models.
+The Garmin Edge models, Lezyne, and Wahoo Fitness models are Bluetooth enabled so they can communicate with a smartphone or iPhone using the Garmin Connect, Lezyne Ally V2, or ELEMNT applications.
+A Bluetooth connection will provide you with text and call notifications and other features like live tracking.
+If giving your friends and family the ability to track you while riding is appealing to you, then you should consider one of these models.
 You should be aware that the live tracking feature only works when you have cell phone reception, so if you frequently ride in areas with poor cell coverage, it will not work.

 We tested the ANT+ enabled cycling computers with a range of accessories and sensors.
 Check out our guide below.
 Start with the basics and move toward the more advanced sensors to help you pick the accessories to optimize your new cycling computer purchase.

-All of the computers we tested came with some mounting system.
+All of the computers we tested come with some sort of mounting system.
 Most stock mounting systems allow you to attach your computer to either the handlebars or stem of a bike.
 We prefer our computer in the out-front position because it improves the visibility of the screen and prevents you from having to look down and divert your eyes from the road or trail.
-Garmin, Lezyne, and Wahoo Fitness all offer out-front mounts for their computers, and they are now standard equipment with the Edge 520 and 820, as well as the ELEMNT BOLT.
+Garmin, Lezyne, and Wahoo Fitness all offer out-front mounts for their computers, and they are now standard equipment with the Edge 1030, Edge 820, Edge 520, as well as the ELEMNT BOLT.

 Heart Rate Sensors

 Basing training on heart rate is an effective way to maximize your training time.
 Working in targeted heart rate zones generates specific physiological adaptations.
-ANT+ and Bluetooth heart rate monitor straps allow you to constantly monitor your heart rate while training.
-There is a range of options available.
+ANT+ and Bluetooth Smart heart rate monitor straps allow you to constantly monitor your heart rate while training.
+There are a range of options available.

 Wahoo Fitness: Wahoo makes ANT+ compatible heart rate straps that are also Bluetooth 4.0 compatible, know as the TICKR.